Arelle/ixbrl-viewer/README.md

 ## Building the ixbrlviewer

-The viewer works off of one js file called ixbrlviewer.js.
+The viewer works using a single Javascript file called ixbrlviewer.js.
 It contains all of the javascript that runs the viewer functionality.
 In order to successfully build an ixbrl-viewer you need to first build the ixbrlviewer file.

 1. Install npm.
 Instructions can be found here: https://www.npmjs.com/get-npm
-2. Install the dependencies for javascript by running: `npm install`
+2. Install the dependencies for javascript by running: `npm install`.
+This command must be run from within the `ixbrl-viewer directory` (i.e. the root of your checkout of the repository).
-3. run `npm run dev`.
+3. Run `npm run prod`.
 This will create the ixbrlviewer.js in the iXBRLViewerPlugin/viewer/dist directory.

 ## Installing the Arelle plugin